SysKitTeam/docs-point/product-updates/point-18-release-note.md

 ---
-description: This article describes the new features and improvements in SysKit Point version 18.
+This article describes the new features and improvements in SysKit Point version 18.
 ---

 # SysKit Point 18